-Every year mind-blowing concepts are showcased at Consumer Electronics Show, and this year Furrion (a global technology company) exhibited for the first time, a technology-inspired RV concept dubbed Elysium.
+Every year mind-blowing concepts are showcased at Consumer Electronics Show, and this year Furrion (a global technology startup) exhibited for the first time, a technology-inspired RV concept dubbed Elysium.
 Measuring 45′ long, 8′ wide, and 13′ 6″ high, this luxury home-on-wheels is packed with plush amenities, and newest electronic gadgets to enjoy a luxury lifestyle on the road.

 — Business Insider (@businessinsider) January 8, 2017

-Such mobile homes (furnished as per your guidelines) will surely make your trips on the road unforgettable.
-Sadly, Elysium is only for display at CES, but if Furrion ever brings it to market, you might be tempted to make assumptions of grabbing it for around $3.5 million.
+Sadly, Elysium is only for display at CES, but if Furrion ever brings it to market, you might be tempted to grab it for around $3.5 million.
 It is currently parked at Furrion’s Innovation Center and Institute of Technology in Elkhart, Indiana.